RedisLabs/redislabs-docs/content/rs/databases/import-export/import-data.md

 You can import data from a variety of services, ranging from local servers to cloud services.

-Earlier versions of Redis Enterprise Software supported OpenStack Swift as an storage location; however, that support ended [30 November 2020]({{< relref "/rs/release-notes/rs-5-6-0-april-2020#end-of-life" >}}).
+Earlier versions of Redis Enterprise Software supported OpenStack Swift a storage location; however, that support ended [30 November 2020]({{< relref "/rs/release-notes/rs-5-6-0-april-2020#end-of-life" >}}).
 As a result, that option is no longer available.

 ### HTTP server